Tuesday, December 31, 2024

 New Hartford - Sangertown Square, NY 5 & 5A; later Kaufmanns and Macys; now vacant (shown below)

-Allentown, PA (downtown) - Flagship; later The Bon-Ton; now offices (too many others to list)
+Allentown, PA (downtown) - flagship; later The Bon-Ton; now offices (too many others to list)

 Poughkeepsie - South Hills Mall, US 9; later Burlington; TBD (only non-CNY store within the state I'll do because I used to be up the road, but that's for another day)